n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 Defatting the 9 samples that I did column purification and filtration on yesterday.
 Will be leaving these blowing down in the hood overnight.

+## 2023-09-05
+Learned today that all my samples in my run on friday were too small.
+This leads me to believe that I should really be raising all my samples in 50 uL ethyl acetate to start with and I can go up if necessary.

+I left out the samples that I was blowing down